 August 3rd, 2019 – Tenth Anniversary Edition of Tour de Big Bear

 Join us on Saturday, August 3, 2019 for the Tenth Anniversary Edition of the Tour de Big Bear, Southern California’s favorite ride!
 The Tour de Big Bear features legendary aid stations, beautiful mountain scenery and spectacular summer weather.
 With 25, 50, 70, 106 and 109 mile courses, there’s a route for every cycling enthusiast!
+And yes we have awards for timed climbs and much more!
+Check them out here: 2019 Award Structure

 The Tour de Big Bear Start/Finish line and Big Bear Cycling Expo is located at the corner of Village Drive and Pine Knot Avenue.
 Rider check-in and late registration is located within the Expo area.